What is Center for Health Journalism Digital?

 How do I sign up for the weekly e-mail newsletter?

-Click here to subscribe to our weekly email newsletter, which is full of the latest member blogs, investigative health journalism tips and resources for covering timely stories.
-Or, you can find the Email sign-up button link at the top right hand corner of every page of the site.
+Click here to subscribe to our weekly email newsletter, which is full of the latest commentary and news, investigative health journalism tips and resources for covering timely stories.
+Or, you can find the email sign-up button link at the top right hand corner of every page of the site.

 How do I upload my stories to my profile?